"Nik, In awe of your calming composure and thorough grasp of the

 Not only is this piece heartbreakingly accurate it is perfectly stated.
 Also, the clock graphic is very relevant given the spiritual significance of 1's and 0's as in 10:10 (The space in-between grief and renewed life)

-Such a beautiful word picture of such agonizing pain that most of us can only imagine.
 Thank you as always for sharing so openly and honestly, your strength and courage and endurance is so powerful.
 As always, I continue to think you are amazing.